projetmbc/copier-templates/cb-py-dev/{{ project_name }}/tools/__readme/cbutils.md

 Some basic utilities
 --------------------

-The `tools/cbutils` folder is a "local" package containing your scripts that can be used by different tools (never forget the DRY principle).
-It contains the `core` module, which provides certain commonly used tools.
-Please refer to the `README.md` file for details on what is offered.
+The `tools/cbutils` folder is a "local" module for specific scripts intended for use by several tools (never forget the `DRY` principle).
+It contains the `core` submodule, which brings together some very commonly used tools.

-XXXX

 ---

-> ***NOTE.*** *The file `cbutils/core/MANUAL.md` presents the functions offered by the `cbutils.core` module.*
+> ***NOTE.*** *The file `tools/cbutils/core/MANUAL.md` provides a quick overview of the `core` submodule.*

+---

+> ***WARNING!*** *If you think the `core` submodule could be improved, please submit your suggestions via the `copier-templates` project at https://github.com/projetmbc/copier-templates.
+You will have to change the folder `tools/cbutils/core` of the repository, and not of the template.*

 ---